ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 #### 1. Study
 [[toc](#table-of-contents)]

 `[<lernact-rd>]`We have mentioned "expressions" many times already, but have not defined what they are.
 [Wikipedia](https://en.wikipedia.org/wiki/Expression_(computer_science)) provides a very compact and precise definition: _In computer science, an expression is a syntactic entity in a programming language that may be evaluated to determine its value._ So, in plain words, expressions are piece of program code which can be `[<cept>]`_evaluated_, using the syntactic rules of the language and the values of the variables and constants that appear in the expressions.
+Going back to our initial definition of computers, expressions are in the heart of the data manipulation that computers do.

 Expressions can appear as operations on constants and variables defined by operators.
 They can also be single keywords.
 Most importantly, they are very often composite, in the sense that there is a hierarchy of evaluation that needs to be applied, based on operator precedence, before the final value can be determined.
 As we know, computers only work on numbers, so the value of every expression is numerical.